Megalosaurus: Appendicular skeleton

 The shoulderblade or scapula is short and wide, its length about 6.8 times the minimum width; this is a rare and basal trait within Tetanurae.
 Its top curves slightly to the rear in side view.
 On the lower outer side of the blade a broad ridge is present, running from just below the shoulder joint to about mid-length where it gradually merges with the blade surface.
 The middle front edge over about 30% of its length is thinned, forming a slightly protruding crest.
 The scapula constitutes about half of the shoulder joint, which is orientated obliquely sideways and to below.
 The coracoid is in all known specimens fused with the scapula into a scapulocoracoid, lacking a visible suture.
 The coracoid as such is an oval bone plate, with its longest side attached to the scapula.
 It is pierced by a large oval foramen but the usual boss for the attachment of the upper arm muscles is lacking.

 The humerus is very robust with strongly expanded upper and lower ends.
-Humerus specimen OUMNH J.13575 has a length of 388 millimetres.
+Humerus specimen OUMNH J.13575 has a length of 388 millimeters.
 Its shaft circumference equals about half of the total humerus length.
 The humerus head continues to the front and the rear into large bosses, together forming a massive bone plate.
 On the front outer side of the shaft a large triangular deltopectoral crest is present, the attachment for the Musculus pectoralis major and the Musculus deltoideus.
 It covers about the upper half of the shaft length, its apex positioned rather low.
 The ulna is extremely robust, for its absolute size more heavily built than with any other known member of the Tetanurae.
-The only known specimen, BMNH 36585, has a length of 232 millimetres and a minimal shaft circumference of 142 millimetres.
+The only known specimen, NHMUK PV OR 36585, has a length of 232 millimeters and a minimal shaft circumference of 142 millimeters.
 The ulna is straight in front view and has a large olecranon, the attachment process for the Musculus triceps brachii.
 Radius, wrist and hand are unknown.